CCTC: Frequently Asked Questions

 Do I need to take the courses in a particular order?

 This 3-course graduate-level program consists of two (2) preparatory courses (GED 548 & GED 549), followed by one (1) teaching internship course (GED 594).
-GED 548 and GED 549 can be taken in any order.
+GED 548 and GED 549 can be taken in any order, but must be completed prior to attending GED 594.

 Some things to note:

-• Completing GED 548 & GED 549, each with a grade of “B” or better, is a prerequisite for the internship course, GED 594; students cannot sign up for the internship course without first successfully completing the required academic courses and receiving approval from the internship coordinator by meeting the required criteria, which includes satisfying the California Community College Minimum Qualifications
+• Completing GED 548 & GED 549, each with a grade of “B” or better, is a prerequisite for the internship course, GED 594; students cannot sign up for the internship course without first successfully completing the required academic courses and receiving approval from the internship course faculty by meeting the required criteria, which includes satisfying the California Community College Minimum Qualifications

 How long does it take to complete the certificate?